x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

 cylinders to display, but no interaction with cube), but screenshots  of the jellocube bouncing off the ground, compressing, jiggling, and returning/maintaining structural integrity are shown below.
+As of now, there is still an issue with Sheer Forces as well.
 Additionally, a video has been uploaded to YouTube, link provided in Part F below.
 ~~~
 ![](https://github.com/x81705/IDS6938-SimulationTechniques/blob/master/Homework1/images/successjello1.PNG?raw=true)